rmahmood/vms-cookbook/README.md

 Attributes
 ==========

-The `node["vms"]["os-version"]` attribute specifics the Openstack version of the node.
+The `node["gridcentric"]["os-version"]` attribute specifics the Openstack version of the node.
 Valid values for this attribute are "essex", "folsom" and "grizzly".
 Recipes make use of this value to select the appropriate package repository.

 All the attributes under `node["vms"]["sysconfig"]` are used to fill in the the corresponding vms parameters in the `/etc/sysconfig/vms` config file.
 See the